Former MLB player Otis Nixon reported missing

 "He left for a tee time at a local golf course, but never arrived," Woodstock police said in a post on Facebook.

-Nixon was reported missing by hisgirlfriend Sunday afternoon, Woodstock Police Department spokeswoman Brittany Duncan told CNN.
+Nixon was reported missing by his girlfriend Sunday afternoon, Woodstock Police Department spokeswoman Brittany Duncan told CNN.

 Duncan said there was no evidence of foul play and that she was unaware of any medical issues for Nixon.